Just as some folks are counting down to when it’s appropriate to break out the holiday music, keep in mind some of us are not as cheerful this season.

 Take a break – Say “no” to additional projects and invitations of you know it’s only going to make you feel worse.
 Don’t feel obligated to do anything additional our of tradition.

 See a therapist or counselor – Therapy and counseling can help you address your feelings with a professional.
 Keep in mind, their visits often aren’t covered by insurance.
-Your job’s Employee Assistance Program (EPA) can provide you referrals to counselors or therapists and help cover the cost.
+Your job’s Employee Assistance Program (EAP) can provide you referrals to counselors or therapists and help cover the cost.

 Read a self-help book or biography – I’m almost done reading Shonda Rhimes “Year of Yes.”
 Although she’s not a therapist, her story about moving up the ranks of Hollywood while juggling life as a single mom is inspiring.
 Shonda decided to stop retreating from personal opportunities and to address her physical fitness during her year of yes.